mariaciceri/pin_head_list/README.md

 ### Validation

 + HTML
-    + No errors were found when running the page on the [W3C HTML valitor](https://validator.w3.org/)
+    + No errors were found when running the page on the [W3C HTML valitor](https://validator.w3.org/);
-    + Two warnings were present in the validation and this regards the presence of empty elements.
+    + Two warnings were present in the validation and this regards the presence of empty elements;
-        +  The cause of this is because these elements will be filled later with user input;
+        +  The cause of this is because these elements will be filled later with user input.
 ![Validation page on W3C HTML valitor](docs/images/validation-html.png)
 ![Warnings on validation page on W3C HTML valitor](docs/images/validation-html-warnings.png)

 + CSS
-    + No errors were found when passing the code through on the official [W3C CSS validator](https://jigsaw.w3.org/css-validator/)
+    + No errors were found when passing the code through on the official [W3C CSS validator](https://jigsaw.w3.org/css-validator/);
-    + Three warnings were present.
+    + Three warnings were present;
-        + The warnings refer to the CSS variable for the font family and it does not affect the use of the font;
+        + The warnings refer to the CSS variable for the font family and it does not affect the use of the font.

 ![Validation page on W3C CSS valitor](docs/images/validation-css.png)
 ![Warnings on validation page on W3C CSS valitor](docs/images/validation-css-warnings.png)

 + JavaScript
-    + No error was found when running all my JavaScript files on [JSHint](https://jshint.com/)
+    + No error was found when running all my JavaScript files on [JSHint](https://jshint.com/).

 ### Lighthouse